 Listen to positive, uplifting music.
 Music can set the mood or change your emotional condition.
 If I want more energy, I tend to listen to upbeat songs to start my day.
 I listen to slower, deeper worship music when I want to relax.

 Helping others by listening

-When we can settle ourselves to into a peace, the atmosphere of stress starts to fade and we can hear God, connect with others, and see where God wants us to spread His love by helping them.
+When we can settle ourselves into peace, the atmosphere of stress starts to fade and we can hear God, connect with others, and see where God wants us to spread His love by helping them.
 One way to help others and love them, is by listening to them.

 Be aware of people’s needs

 People tend to give one another clues about how they feel, what they value, or what they need through the way they talk, their body language, and facial expressions.
 But most people are not aware of it because they are not trained to perceive it and they only listen with their ears.
 Our goal in life is to be an encourager of other people by listening with our heart with the help of the Holy Spirit.

 Most people don’t like to listen to others, yet they value being listened to.
 The ability to listen is really an art that, through practice, increases your ability to focus on what a person is really saying.

 Jesus listened and loved